-You will need above average high school grades to get into University of Pittsburgh Johnstown.
+Applicants require above average high school grades to get into University of Pittsburgh-Johnstown.
 The average high school GPA of the admitted freshman class at University of Pittsburgh Johnstown was 3.4 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.4 GPA, you have a very good chance of being admitted as University of Pittsburgh-Johnstown accepts 76% of all applicants.
+The school ranks #42 in Pennsylvania for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Pittsburgh-Johnstown accepts 65% of students who apply.

 |3.50 to 3.75||21%||Avg +|

 |3.00 to 3.25||14%||Avg -|

 |2.50 to 2.75||3%||Reach|

 |2.25 to 2.50||N/A%||Low|